GalMunGral/galmungral/README.md

 we are fundamentally creative animals, but today social media and generative ai relentlessly strip us of that creative agency, reducing us from natural orators, musicians, and computationalists into idle, stupefied observers, marvelers, and consumers, paralyzed and unable to birth new things into the world. this is why we must sound the death knell of the priesthood of computation. especially now, in this age of disempowerment, when old ideals of rationality and optimism have given way to pernicious, cynical, nihilistic apathy.

-so let's ask a different question: what impact does actively engaging with computation -- not endlessly scrolling and watching and prompting, but creating and composing through good old programming as both an introspective and externalizing process -- have on our inner mental world, or even, dare i say, our very soul?
+so let's ask this question: what impact does actively engaging with computation -- not endlessly scrolling and watching and prompting, but creating and composing through good old programming as both an introspective and externalizing process -- have on our inner mental world, or even, dare i say, our very soul?

 at this very moment, the music plays on in silence.